nfb77/nfb77.github.io/README.md

   </div>

   <div class="bio-text">
-        <p>I am an incoming <a href="https://gsas.harvard.edu/program/social-policy" class="plain-link" target="_blank">Sociology & Social Policy PhD</a> student at Harvard University.
+        <p>I am an incoming <a href="https://gsas.harvard.edu/program/social-policy" target="_blank">Sociology & Social Policy PhD</a> student at Harvard University.
 Broadly, my research investigates how various market structures and interventions affect economic inequalities at both the local and global scale.</p>

         <p>Currently, my research focuses on U.S. housing markets, examining the intersection of local politics, financialization, liquidity, and inequality.
 Another strand of my work focuses on underdevelopment, utilizing nation-level heterogeneity in trade flows and macro-economic indicators to better understand post-colonial commodity dependence and natural resource exploitation in the global south.</p>

-          <p>I hold a BA in <a href="https://as.vanderbilt.edu/economics/" class="plain-link" target="_blank">Economics</a> and <a href="https://nfb77.github.io/Files/requirements-individually-designed-interdisciplinary-major.pdf" class="plain-link" target="_blank">Quantitative Social Science</a> (<a href="https://as.vanderbilt.edu/internal/policies/individually-designed-interdisciplinary-major.php" class="plain-link" target="_blank">interdisciplinary</a>) from <a href="https://www.vanderbilt.edu/" class="plain-link" target="_blank">Vanderbilt University</a>.
+          <p>I hold a BA in <a href="https://as.vanderbilt.edu/economics/"  target="_blank">Economics</a> and <a href="https://nfb77.github.io/Files/requirements-individually-designed-interdisciplinary-major.pdf" target="_blank">Quantitative Social Science</a> (<a href="https://as.vanderbilt.edu/internal/policies/individually-designed-interdisciplinary-major.php" class="plain-link" target="_blank">interdisciplinary</a>) from <a href="https://www.vanderbilt.edu/" class="plain-link" target="_blank">Vanderbilt University</a>.
 I am a lifelong Tennessean, but I have also lived briefly lived in Uppsala, Chicago, Milan, and Boston.
 In my spare time, I am a pick-up basketball enthusiast and part-time 3-point specialist.</p>

   </div>
 </div>